 Property, plant, and equipment are carried at cost less accumulated depreciation.
 Depreciation is computed using principally the straight-line method based on estimated useful lives of three to 50 years for buildings and improvements and three to 25 years for machinery and equipment.
 Major improvements that extend the useful lives of such assets are capitalized while expenditures for maintenance, repairs, and minor improvements are expensed as incurred.
 Upon disposal or retirement, the cost and accumulated depreciation of assets are eliminated.
 Any gain or loss is reflected within other income, net on the Consolidated Statements of Operations.
 The Company reviews these assets for impairment whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
 An impairment loss would be recognized when estimated future undiscounted cash flows relating to the asset (i.e. fair value) are less than its carrying amount.
-The impairment loss during the years ended September 30, 2022, 2021, or 2020.
-Total depreciation expense for the years ended September 30, 2022, 2021, or 2020.
+The impairment loss is measured as the amount by which the carrying amount of an asset exceeds its fair value.
+There was no impairment loss during the years ended September 30, 2022, 2021, or 2020.
 Total depreciation expense for the years ended September 30, 2022, 2021, and 2020 was \$51.2, \$56.1, and \$55.7, respectively.
 Property, plant, and equipment are summarized as follows:

-September 30, 2022 September r 30, 2021 Accumulated Cost Depreciation Cost cumulated preciation Land and land improvements \$ 26.7 \$ (4.3) \$ 26.2 \$ (3.8) Buildings and building equipment 165.8 (84.8) 164.7 (79.1) Machinery and equipment 500.9 (323.3) 485.8 (298.7) Total \$ 693.4 \$ (412.4) \$ 676.7 \$ (381.6)
+September 30, 2022 , 2021 Cost Accumulated Depreciation Cost Accumulated Depreciation Land and land improvements \$ 26.7 \$ (4.3) \$ 26.2 \$ (3.8) Buildings and building equipment 165.8 (84.8) 164.7 (79.1) Machinery and equipment 500.9 (323.3) 485.8 (298.7) Total \$ 693.4 \$ (412.4) \$ 676.7 \$ (381.6)